waikereru/waikereru.github.io/_pages/1769-garden.md

 Planting the garden began in 2 June 2015, and continues to evolve, guided by Philip, Malcolm and Graeme.

 ## A blaze of yellow
 From the car park you are greeted by a grove of Kōwhai (*Sophora tetraptera*).
-When Banks and Solander first arrived in Turanganui-a-Kiwa (Gisborne) on October 8 1769, the kōwhai trees were in flower.
+When Banks and Solander first arrived in Turanganui-ā-Kiwa (Gisborne) on October 8 1769, the kōwhai trees were in flower.

 {% include figure image_path="/assets/images/1769/kowhai-flower.jpg" caption="Kowhai tree in bloom" %}

 ### Native as exotic
-Local flora and fauna, familiar to Māori, seemed very exotic to Banks and Solander.
+Local flora and fauna, familiar to Māori, seemed very strange to Banks and Solander.
 This was the first time that plants from Aotearoa had been seen, collected and studied by Europeans.

-As you cross the bridge with its poutama pattern (based on tukutuku woven panels in meeting-houses) and enter the 1769 Garden, the plants seem unfamiliar or exotic - with bright pops of the green foliage and white flowers of Koheriki (*Scandia rosifolia* - NZ angelica), and strange forms of Mingimingi (*Coprosma rhamnoides*).
+As you cross the bridge with its poutama pattern (based on tukutuku woven panels in meeting-houses) and enter the 1769 Garden, the plants seem unfamiliar or exotic - with bright pops of the green foliage and white flowers of Koheriki (*Scandia rosifolia* - NZ angelica), and strange, twisted forms of Mingimingi (*Coprosma rhamnoides*).

-As you walk up the paths, you enter a land of tall shadowy columns, created by the threatened plant heart-shaped Kōhūhū (*Pittosporum obcordatum*).
+As you walk up the paths, you enter a land of tall shadowy columns, the threatened heart-shaped Kōhūhū (*Pittosporum obcordatum*).

 {% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}

 ### Intersecting groves
-The lower garden is based on a pattern of intersecting groves, first Kōwhai, then heart-shaped Kōhūhū (*Pittosporum obcordatum*).
+The lower garden is based on a pattern of intersecting groves, first Kōwhai, then *Pittosporum obcordatum*.
 On the upland path, this runs into a kahikatea grove, intersecting the existing kānuka forest.

 The Kahikatea trees in the forest grove are planted as individual trees visible from the entrance (for at least the first 50 years or so).
 Banks mentioned “fine groves” of large trees on the flats at Tūranganui, almost certainly kahikatea.

 ### Stone rows and mounds
 The stone rows and mounds are designed to evoke the geometry of ancestral Māori gardens.